-To produce the same SPL meter reading (or subjective loudness), use the remote's $\blacktriangle/\blacktriangledown$ keys to adjust each speaker.
+To produce the same SPL meter reading (or subjective loudness), use the remote's [ $\blacktriangle/ \checkmark$ ] keys to adjust each speaker.

-- All speakers must be in their final locations before level-setting. - Your subwoofer (if any) should be set with its integral crossover defeated, or if undefeatable, set to its highest-possible frequency if you are using the T 175's Subwoofer output.
-Final subwoofer-level adjustment "by-ear," using music and film sound material, is frequently useful. - Due to the effects of room acoustics, matched-pair speakers (front; surround; back) will not always calibrate to exactly the same level offset readings.
+- All speakers must be in their final locations before level-setting. - Your subwoofer (if any) should be set with its integral crossover defeated, or if undefeatable, set to its highest-possible frequency if you are using the T 785's Subwoofer output.
+Final subwoofer-level adjustment "by-ear", using music and film sound material, is frequently useful. - Due to the effects of room acoustics, matched-pair speakers (front; surround; back) will not always calibrate to exactly the same level offset readings.

-You can exit 'Test' mode at any time by pressing ◀ key, bringing you back to 'Speaker Setup' menu.
-You can also press the 'TEST' key to discontinue the 'Test' mode.
+You can exit "Test" mode at any time by pressing the [◀] key twice, bringing you back to "Speaker Setup" menu.